aganezov/fga/docs/readme.md

 ## [fga_orth_check.py][3]

 This script is designed for simple pairwise check of different orthology sets.
-In other terms, it check if same genes from different organisms grouped in same families across different data files.
+In other terms, it check if same genes from different organisms were grouped in same gene families across different data files.

 The main idea is as follows: for each gene family in first supplied file, determine which genes from which organisms, are mapped to this family.
 Assign same value to gene family and all genes that belong to it.
-For the second file do the same procedure, derive data in different chunks of gene families.
+For the second file, derive data in different chunks of gene families.
 For each gene family get all gene that belong to it in second data set.
 Get a value for this gene family as the most encountered in terms of what genes in this family were mapped in first file.
-Once the value is derived, check if there some gene in observed family, that were mapped differently.
-If there's at least one so gene - report the gene family, as the one having a miss-map.
+Once the value is derived, check if there some gene in observed gene family in second dataset, that were mapped differently in the first dataset.
+If there's at least one such miss-mapped gene - report the gene family, as the one having a miss-map.

 #### Usage

     fga_orth_check.py ODB_file_1 ODB_file_2

 Such call will take all supplied data in, determine gene family <-> gene id mapping based on first file, and then check gene families in the second file.
-The output of this script is value from second column (gene families names) in file ``ODB_file_2`` that have at least one gene id miss mapped based on file one.
-So if one want to perform same analysis, based on different orhtology datasets, and wants to be sure in that initial data is consistent among those datasets, they should perform the following command sequence to collect all unreliable gene families:
+The output of this script will be values from second column (gene families names) in file ``ODB_file_2`` that have at least one gene id miss mapped based on file ``ODB_file_1``.
+So if one want to perform same analysis, based on different orhtology datasets, and wants to be sure that initial data is consistent among those datasets, they should perform the following command sequence to collect all unreliable gene families:

     fga_orth_check.py ODB_file_1 ODB_file_2 > bad_gene_families

     fga_orth_check.py ODB_file_2 ODB_file_1 >> bad_gene_families

 these calls will collect all gene families names, that contain anything inconsistent in them.
-Using ``fga_orth_filter.py`` after this with ``--bad-families-file`` option pointing to ``bad_gene_families`` file on both those ODB files would produce consistent with each other orthology mapping files.
+Usage of ``fga_orth_filter.py`` script after this, with ``--bad-families-file`` option pointing to ``bad_gene_families`` file, on both those ODB files, would produce consistent with each other orthology mapping files.

 As ``-h/--help`` option states: